beatriznegreiros/sediment-analyst/README.md

 ## Requirements

-Python > 3.0 is required, butPython 3.9 is preferable due to stable behaviors in regard to the packages.
+Python > 3.0 is required, but Python 3.9 is preferable due to stable behaviors in regard to the packages.

 The used *Python* libraries are: *numpy*, *scipy*, *pathlib*, *matplotlib*, *openpyxl*, *pandas*, *seaborn*, *dash*, *pyproj*, *plotly*.